denten-courses/conspiracy-theory/README.md

 theoretical sources, and **second** encounter a number of primary materials "from the field" of folklore studies, anthropology, literature, and digital ethnography.

-This being a reading- and research-intensive curriculum, the class is open to advanced undergraduates and graduate students from all departments.
+This being a reading- and research-intensive curriculum, the class is open to graduate students from all departments.
 The students should expect to synthesize ~100 pages of reading per week, write short response papers, and complete a final project based on original archival research.

 All readings will be linked from the syllabus.
 Please print and bring to class when possible.

 ### Course Requirements & Grading

-- 25%     Online Forum Reading Response
-- 25%     Class Participation
+- 50%     Class & Online Participation
-- 25%     Lab and Homework Assignments
+- 25%     Project Proposal
-- 25%     Project Proposal and Final Project
+- 25%     Final Project

-All written work should be submitted to our Courseworks page.
+All written work should be submitted to the Courseworks page.

-Discussion Forum posts are due on Sundays, by midnight.
-You are encouraged to respond to others as well as to write new posts.
-In either case, stay close to the text by discussing specific passages.
-A good response will elicit conversation, ask questions, express puzzlement or illuminate particularly lucid moments of the work.

 ### Class and University Policies